 With Epic's blessing and with the help of some new team members, the OldUnreal team is bringing Unreal Tournament 2004 (UT2004) back.
 This means that we are going to publish an installer that downloads the original disc image for UT2004, installs the game, and applies patches to it.
 We are also going to start publishing patches that modernize the game, make it compatible with Windows Vista or later, Linux x86-64 and aarch64 (Raspberry Pi and similar), and Mac OS 10.9 or later, fix bugs, and implement quality-of-life changes.

-Yes, you read that right. **UT2004 will soon be available to download once again.
+Yes, you read that right. **UT2004 is now available to download once again.
 Free of charge.**

 This is a community-run effort but we’re excited to make the game easier to access and play again.

-We have been working on this for quite some time now and have made enough progress to start inviting the first batch of testers.
+We have been working on this for quite some time now and have made enough progress to be in a position to make available a first public preview of UT2004 patch 3374.

 Highlights so far include: